 2. The highest point in Florida

 The whole state is basically on the beach.
-It is interesting that the highest point in Florida, Britton Hill is in the Florida Panhandle, is only 345 feet above sea level.
+It is interesting that the highest point in Florida, Britton Hill is in the Florida Panhandle, which is only 345 feet above sea level.

 3. The furthest you can be from a beach is 60 miles

 There is a gorgeous beach 60 miles or less from your location, no matter where you are in Florida.
 Basically what that means is that you are free to find the best place to stay for your getaway in Florida, for your budget, and still be less than 2 hours from the beach.
 All family vacation rentals in Florida, for example, are just a stone-throw away from the beach.
-They are affordable, comfortable, located in tranquil neighborhoods, and they offer unbeatable privacy for family getaways.
+They are affordable, comfortable, located in tranquil neighborhoods, and offer unbeatable privacy for family getaways.

 4. The bioluminescent kayaking night tours

 Bioluminescent kayaking tours will take you to the Indian River Lagoon at night where you will see the river’s famous bright blue-green glow.
-You can book a regular kayak or a family rafts any time of the year.
+You can book a regular kayak or a family raft any time of the year.